 Rwanda was the first country to rethink and implement the public sector’s approach to regulating drones.
 In 2016, the Rwandan government partnered with the San Francisco-based startup Zipline to launch the world’s first large-scale drone delivery system, which transported blood, vaccines and other medical supplies to rural hospitals in Rwanda.
 When countless lives were saved thanks to this programme, the Government of Rwanda decided it needed to overhaul its drone regulations to be able to unlock the full potential of drone technology.

-By partnering with our Centre for the Fourth Industrial Revolution, the Government of Rwanda was able to work with the Centre’s dedicated team of leading drone experts to design and pilot “performance-based regulations” for drones.
+By partnering with the World Economic Forum, the Government of Rwanda was able to work with the Forum’s dedicated team of leading drone experts to design and pilot “performance-based regulations” for drones.
 These regulations work by setting safety requirements that need to be met, instead of equipment specifications or limitations.
 At a time when drone manufacturers are continuously experimenting with new designs, this revolutionary paradigm allows for flexibility in creating many different types of drones fit for different purposes.
 It also enables governments to keep pace with innovations in drone technology while maintaining safety standards.

 When the Rwandan government approved this performance-based regulatory framework in January 2018, it opened the door for drone manufacturers and operators to test their new products as long as they could prove that certain safety standards were met – the first type of drone regulation to do this.

-The Centre’s Drones and Tomorrow’s Airspace team continues to work with Rwanda to help the country grow its drone industry and enable beneficial applications of drone technology, ranging from infrastructure inspections to agricultural land surveys.
+The Forum’s Drones and Tomorrow’s Airspace team continues to work with Rwanda to help the country grow its drone industry and enable beneficial applications of drone technology, ranging from infrastructure inspections to agricultural land surveys.
 The team is also partnering with 11 other countries on four continents which are eager to replicate Rwanda’s success story, helping them craft tailored policies for their drone industries and connecting them with drone manufacturers who want to find socially beneficial uses for their cutting-edge products.

 “We have taken the regulatory framework that Rwanda has passed and the work that the Kenyan Civil Aviation Authority had done as models for our work.
 We want to have a flexible, scalable regulatory framework.”